bernhardAxonIvy/doc/source/neo-designer/gettingstarted.rst

 A process describes a sequence of automated steps that optimize workflows and enables efficient task management within an application.
-Start the Axon Ivy Process Editor that is included in NEO Designer to design and edit a process model.
+Start the |ivy| Process Editor that is included in NEO Designer to design and edit a process model.

 .. image:: /_images/neo/editor-process.png